 Step 3: Find Your Favorite Budgeting Method

 Once you have a complete picture of your finances, it’s time to pick the budgeting method that works best for you.
-The one you choose will depend on the amount of time and energy you have to devote to it.
+There are many different budgeting methods to choose from.

-Step 4: Find the Best Budgeting Too for You & Learn How to Use it
+Step 4: Find the Best Budgeting Tools for You

-Remember when I said you’re not alone in this quest to budget your money?
-Well, there are some tools that can help.
+You’re not alone in this quest to budget your money.
+There are some tools that can help.

 Automate Your Budget